Qowaiv/Qowaiv/README.md

 Date
 ----
-Represents a date, so without hours (minutes, seconds, mili seconds).
+Represents a date, so without hours (minutes, seconds, milliseconds).

 Elo
 ---
-Respresents an Elo (rating), a method for calculating the relative skill levels of players in competitor-versus-competitor games.
+Represents an Elo (rating), a method for calculating the relative skill levels of players in competitor-versus-competitor games.

 Email address